Information for Host Organizations

 The Fellowship provides funding for a graduate student to work for an external organization for up to 16 weeks and no more than 10 hours per week (strict limit set by Graduate School policy).
 The dates for a given position are flexible, though the initial round of position should start no later than the registration deadline for Spring 2022.

-The Graduate School of Arts and Sciences provides a stipend of $18/hour, up to $2,880 for each student.
-Total pay depends on the duration and hours for the internship set in advance; Fellows will not track hourly work.
+The Graduate School of Arts and Sciences provides a stipend of $2,900 for each student.
+Fellows will not track hourly work.
 Host organizations that are able to pay a portion of the Fellow’s stipend themselves are encouraged to do so.

 Details of the proposed position should be arranged by consultation between the prospective Fellow and the host organization prior to submitting any portion of the application.
 Students are responsible for detailing the relevance of the internship to their academic work.